 Recruitment: New staff/ volunteers/supply Induction: New staff/volunteers/supply/governors Contractors Safeguarding/child protection training for existing staff/volunteers Governors DSLs and deputies/alternates As part of recruitment all staff and volunteers MUST have safeguarding/child protection training.
-Safeguarding induction packs containing: • KCSIE (September 2023) Part one and Annex B for staff who Contractors arriving in school will all receive the school's child Staff MUST have safeguarding/child protection training, which includes online safety, at least every three years.
-As part of their induction, all governors must watch the trust's safeguarding DSLs and deputies/alternates will complete DSL training every two years, via National This MUST be completed before their start date. work directly with children or Annex A only for staff who do not work directly with children [and Part two for SLT and governors] Code of conduct protection procedures.
+This MUST be completed before their start date.
+Accepted training: National College child protection/safeguarding in schools - online Safeguarding induction packs containing: • KCSIE (September 2023) Part one and Annex B for staff who work directly with children or Annex A only for staff who do not work directly with children [and Part two for SLT and governors] • Code of conduct • Child protection procedures • Behaviour policy • Safeguarding policy Contractors arriving in school will all receive the school's child protection procedures.
 This will be signed for by the individual contractor.
-Acceptable safeguarding/child protection training: National College or CPD accredited training with agreement from the Trust induction video for governors.
-In addition, all governors must access safeguarding/child College or another provider in agreement with the Trust Safeguarding Lead [DSLs [within Suffolk] may attend training for Accepted training: National College child protection/safeguarding in schools - online Child protection procedures Behaviour policy Safeguarding policy Before commissioning contractors, a Safeguarding Lead.
+Before commissioning contractors, a Staff MUST have safeguarding/child protection training, which includes online safety, at least every three years.
+Acceptable safeguarding/child protection training: National College or CPD accredited training with agreement from the Trust Safeguarding Lead.
 The trust will monitor all staff have been trained on a three-year cycle from their start date.
-All staff must also complete protection training, that includes online safety, specifically for governors, within the first trainers training every three years, should they wish to deliver this training to staff as part of the annual update. course [within the last academic year] Staff/volunteers must submit their certificate as evidence of Trust DSL Induction pack will be provided to all new DSL / deputies will be provided to all new staff and volunteers on their first day. company statement must be gathered confirming all relevant checks have been fully Prevent awareness e-learning, which should be refreshed at least every three years or whenever the Home Office's e-learning course is updated year of their term of office and every three years after that.
-A record of this must be kept All DSLs and deputies/alternates will keep themselves up to date with emerging completed, with dates, and the company must provide its provide each DSL with annual safeguarding/child protection no later than the start of the updates, not before August but trust.
+As part of their induction, all governors must watch the trust's safeguarding induction video for governors.
+In addition, all governors must access safeguarding/child protection training, that includes online safety, specifically for governors, within the first DSLs and deputies/alternates will complete DSL training every two years, via National College or another provider in agreement with the Trust Safeguarding Lead DSLs [within Suffolk] may attend training for trainers training every three years, should they wish to deliver this training to staff as part of the annual course [within the last academic year] Staff/volunteers must submit their certificate as evidence of completed training.
+These details will be recorded by the school or centrally for trust staff.
+Trust DSL Induction pack will be provided to all new DSL / deputies will be provided to all new staff and volunteers on their first day.
+The DSL will explain the child protection procedures within the school and Part one (or Annex A if company statement must be gathered confirming all relevant checks have been fully completed, with dates, and the company must provide its All staff must also complete Prevent awareness e-learning, which should be refreshed at least every three years or whenever the Home Office's e-learning course is updated In addition, the trust will provide each DSL with annual safeguarding/child protection updates, not before August but no later than the start of the year of their term of office and every three years after that.
+A record of this must be kept within the school.
+This will be monitored by the trust. update.
+All DSLs and deputies/alternates will keep themselves up to date with emerging safeguarding issues.
+Evidence of this will be monitored by the trust through schools appropriate) of Keeping Children Safe in Education (September 2022).